sefirosweb/react-crud/README.md

 # Project

-This a React component for reusable on multi projects,
+It´s a React compononet to be used at multiple projets

-Normally you must have a CRUD system for a lot of things, and you want to make an a fast CRUD system,
+Normally you are interested to have a CRUD system for a lot of things, usually you want to make a fast and simple CRUD system,

-This way help you in the front end to make a simply and fast CRUD system

-It is maded by bootstrap (react-bootstrap) you can add custom colors for this project
+It is made by bootstrap (react-bootstrap) you can modify colors and styles for these components

-Currently is in beta and can have a lot of changes and increase the functionalities
+Currently is in beta and it can have a lot of changes and add the functionalities

 # Start Production